Short answer

 The first category is genuinely free software: tools with a permanent free tier, no time limit, no credit card required.
 HubSpot is the main example in this category.
 The free tier is real, not a marketing strategy to capture your email.

-The second category is free licenses with significant hidden costs.
-Salesforce’s TechSoup program falls here.
-Ten free licenses sounds compelling until you find out that an unimplemented Salesforce instance is not a functional CRM — it requires $30,000-$100,000 in consultant work before it manages anything.
+The second category is donated licenses with significant hidden costs.
+Salesforce’s Power of Us Program falls here.
+Ten free licenses sounds compelling until you find out that an unimplemented Salesforce instance is not a functional CRM, it requires $30,000-$100,000 in consultant work before it manages anything.

 The third category is free trials that get listed in “free nonprofit CRM” searches.
 Bloomerang’s 30-day trial is not a free product.
 Little Green Light’s 30-day trial is not a free product.
 These are standard software trials with an endpoint.